erskingardner/nostr-how/src/routes/pages/en/zaps.md

 ## [§](#the-basics) The basics

 The simplest way to think about Zaps is that they are simply tips.
-Tips which are transmitted over the [Lightning network](https://www.investopedia.com/terms/l/lightning-network.asp) at the speed of light with basically no transaction fees.
+Tips which are transmitted over the [Lightning network](https://www.investopedia.com/terms/l/lightning-network.asp?utm_source=nostr.how&ref=nostr.how) at the speed of light with basically no transaction fees.

-From the beginning of the Nostr protocol, it was common to see Lightning invoices in notes.
+In the beginning of the Nostr protocol, it was common to see Lightning invoices in notes.
 Since [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) was implemented, Zaps have become the main way that value is transmitted in Nostr notes.
 Let's take a closer look at what NIP-57 implemented and how Zaps work.

 ## [§](#nip-57) NIP-57